Gear, Hunting, Travel Tips

 Hunting Gear for an Arctic Hunt

-- Required: Down or synthetic filled sleeping bag rated -34°C / -30°F. (To insure a high comfort level of sleep and in an emergency situation could save your life.) *Our outfitter has developed an Arctic Sleeping Bag down filled made in Canada.
+- Down or synthetic filled sleeping bag rated -34°C / -30°F. (To insure a high comfort level of sleep and in an emergency situation could save your life.) *Our outfitter has developed an Arctic Sleeping Bag down filled made in Canada.

-- Required: Large calibre rifle such as a .338 Win Mag or .375 H&H with two (2) boxes of ammunition.
+- Large calibre rifle such as a .338 Win Mag or .375 H&H with two (2) boxes of ammunition.

 - Airline regulations require that a trigger lock be installed on your firearm.
 We recommend the Master Lock 94DSPT 3 Digit Combination Trigger Lock.